OL Reign back in action Saturday night as NWSL play heats up

 Friday was that moment of normalcy passionately sought across the sports landscape ever since the professional leagues shut down in riptide in March – witnessing an awe-inspiring game and eagerly wanting to talk about it.

 To open NWSL’s Challenge Cup knockout rounds, the Portland Thorns FC upset the defending champion North Carolina Courage 1-0.
-Keeper Britt Eckerstom, getting the nod due to injuries, made eight saves, including punching a free kick from one of the world’s best over the net in the 79th minute.
+Keeper Britt Eckerstrom, getting the nod due to injuries, made eight saves, including punching a free kick from one of the world’s best over the net in the 79th minute.

-“OMG!”
+“Oh my God!”
 Baird said after watching the match at Zions Bank Stadium in Herriman, Utah.
 “The goalie played just lights-out soccer.
 It was just incredible.”

 The eight-team tournament continues Saturday with quarterfinal play between third-seeded OL Reign (1-1-2) and sixth-seeded Chicago Red Stars (1-2-1).
 Kickoff is at 7 p.m.
 PT, and the match will air on CBS All-Access in the U.S. and Canada.